mozilla/ActiveData/docs/GraphQL.md

         }
     }

-JSON Queries do not have variables, again resting on the hosting language.
+JSON Queries do not have variables, again resting on the host language.
 In this case, setting the `where` clause to the condition required using a `setdefault` function [(python example)](https://github.com/klahnakoski/pyLibrary/blob/5ba9998dee239ec74a0905123a823069581cd8f2/pyLibrary/dot/__init__.py#L144).
 The technique shown here is to use JSON as a template, and then add the required annotations to build the final result.

 	HeroNameAndFriends = {
 		"from": "hero"